delebash/Dans-Programming-Error-Notes/Javascript.md

 To use asnyc await you need to have es6 generators working -- for evergreen browsers generators are working

 You cannot use presets because it tries to convert generators which then require the regeneratorRuntime.

-Instead we just need to add our plugins manually
+Instead we have to add the plugins from the es2015,2016,2017 presets manually as in the below .babelrc config

+**NOTE:**
+All current browsers support generators and Chrome,FF,Safari also support async functions so we can just remove the async transform and use native async functions

+	"transform-async-to-generator",
+    "transform-async-generator-functions"

+and replace with  -- the below just allows babel to parse but not transform

+	"syntax-async-functions"

+For now we are leaving async-tranforms in place to support older browsers

+Add plugins manually

 	"plugins": [
     "syntax-flow",
     "transform-decorators-legacy",
     "transform-flow-strip-types",

 	"transform-async-to-generator",
+    "transform-async-generator-functions",
     "transform-object-rest-spread",
-    "transform-async-generator-functions",
     "transform-class-properties",
     "transform-export-extensions",